 investment property refinance transactions;

 certain purchase, limited cash-out, and cash-out refinance transactions; and

 DU loan casefiles that receive an Approve/Eligible recommendation.

-The following transactions are not eligible for a PIW:
+The following transactions are not eligible for an appraisal waiver:

 properties located in a disaster-impacted area, unless Fannie Mae has received an appraisal of the property that was performed after the disaster;

 two- to four-unit properties;

 community land trusts or other properties with resale restrictions, which include loan casefiles using the Affordable LTV feature;